-A film I made by David Linberg based on his favourite quotes from Alan Watts about how the way of looking at your life as a journey can be the most destructive way.
-Please have a listen to his wise words.
+A film was made by David Linberg based on his favourite quotes from Alan Watts about how the way of looking at your life as a journey can be the most destructive way.
+Please read his wise words.

 The existence, the physical universe is basically playful.
 There is no necessity for it whatsoever.
 It isn’t going anywhere.
 It doesn’t have a destination that it ought to arrive at.
 But it is best understood be an analogy with music.
 Because music, as an art form is essentially playful.
 We say you play the piano, you don’t work the piano.
 Why?
 Music differs from, say, travel.
 When you travel you’re trying to get somewhere.
 In music, though, one doesn’t make the end of the composition.
 The point of the composition.
 If so, the best conductors would be those who played fastest.
 And there would be composers who wrote finales.
 People would go to a concert just to hear one crackling chord because that’s the end!
 Same way with dancing.
 You don’t aim at a particular spot in the room because that’s where you will arrive.
 The whole point of dancing is the dance.
 But we don’t see that as something brought be our education into our everyday conduct.
 We have a system of schooling which gives a completely different impression.
 It’s all graded and what we do is put the child into the corridor of this grade system with a kind of, “Come on, kitty, kitty” and you go through kindergarten and that’s a great thing because when you finish that you get into first grade… and then come on first grade leads to second grade and so on and then you get out of grade school you got high school and it’s revving up, the thing is coming, then you’re going to go to college… And then graduate school, and when you’re through with graduate school: You go out to join the world.